Plan and Communicate Corporate Strategy from Different Perspectives

 The Strategy Map extends the Balanced Scorecard approach in order to clarify corporate strategy, using four perspectives and their 'Cause & Effect' relationship.
 The four perspectives are:

 - Learning and Growth

-Strategy Maps are typically used for planning and communicating the overall strategy of a given organization in order to create sustained value for customers and shareholders in the form of a 'cause and effect' chain.
+Strategy Maps are typically used for planning and communicating the overall strategy of a given organization, in order to create sustained value for customers and shareholders in the form of a 'Cause & Effect' chain.
 Strategy Maps provide a greater emphasis on measuring and managing the value created by enhancing an organization's intangible assets.
 Balanced Scorecards and Strategy Maps were both developed by Kaplan and Norton in 1996 (Strategy and Leadership, Kaplan and Norton 2004).